The 3 best dog seat covers for leather seats

 If you do decide to have your dog ride in the front passenger, then bucket seat covers are an excellent option.
 This bucket seat cover easily protects the entire seat plus come with buckles and anchors to secure it in place.
 This option is best suited for dogs who fit comfortably in the front seat and can’t become injured upon airbag inflation.

 The high quality quilted fabric is easy to install and has a universal fit.
 Additionally, it’s easy to clean, vacuum and spot clean with a damp cloth.
 It also features a quick-release buckle and built-in non slip backing that helps keep it in place.
-The waterproof polyester fabric is heavy-duty, highly durable and ready to handle any mess your dog makes.
+Some consumers have found that a buckle is more durable than a velcro option.
+This acts as a seat anchor The waterproof polyester fabric is heavy-duty, highly durable and ready to handle any mess your dog makes.
 It measures 20.5” X 40.1.”

 You can read more reviews of the Urpower Bucket Seat Cover on Amazon.